Gold bear trap & the AI illusion

 Stock Pricing

-Stock pricing eased to 98.27 percent, from a new high of 98.32 percent last week, and an April low of 95.04 percent.
+Stock pricing increased to a new high of 98.59 percent, compared to an April low of 95.04 percent.
 The extreme reading warns that stocks are at long-term risk of a significant drawdown.

 Stock Market Value Indicator